Best Practices for Resource Capacity Planning

 Another recommendation is to capture named resource utilization.
 Some people may advocate that capturing role-based information is sufficient, but when we try to use this data for portfolio capacity planning purposes, it is not that useful.
 The fact is, Project Managers should know the names of the people actually doing the work, so why not capture it?
 By keeping project resource plans at the project or phase level, it makes it easier to maintain named resource forecasts.

-Best practices for resource capacity planning (project resource planning):
+Resource planning best practices (project resource planning):

 • Keep it simple